-This blog was originally published on: LinuxAcademy
+This blog was originally published for: LinuxAcademy

 Hello, Linux Academy community.
 October has been an exciting month of learning about Cyber Security as part of Cyber Security Awareness month.
 However, as the month has come to an end, it’s time to check back in with our It’s Okay To Be New: Containers series.